The F.N. Sharp Guide To Cooking With Different Cuts of Meat

 It’s All in the Meat: The Ultimate Guide to Meat Cuts

 When it comes to meat, there is no shortage of cuts available for purchase.
 In fact, to the untrained eye, it’ll be difficult to tell the difference between the tip and the rib.
-It’ll be easier for you to make your decision if you had an idea of the different kinds of meat and what they are used for, and you’ll find it all in this F.N.
+This decision is made easier when you have an idea of the different kinds of meat and what they're used for, and you’ll find it all in this F.N.
 Sharp Guide to Meat Cuts!
 Let’s start with beef.

 All About Beef Cuts